-The CRRF will develop an exclusive on-line program that will bring together a “faculty” of subject matter experts to create a curriculum and a set of reading materials.
+The CRRF has developed an exclusive on-line program that has bought together a “faculty” of subject matter experts to create a curriculum and a set of reading materials.
 Learners, drawn from multiple sectors, will read provided material and participate in courses led by faculty members who are experts in the topic of discussion.

 2. Interfaith and Multi-faith | In partnership with Shari Golberg

 This course will provide an understanding of the relationship between religion and multiculturalism; a basic understanding of the major faith traditions in Canada; and some practical tips for managing and discussing interfaith issues in the workplace, schools, and other shared community spaces.
 This series begins with an introduction to the major concepts of pluralism, multicultural, and religion, moves into the tenets, beliefs, practices, and peoples' lived experiences of major faith traditions practiced in Canada today, and finally explores how to manage conflict that may arise from religious traditions in the workplace, in schools, and communities.

 3. Systemic Racism in Canada | In partnership with Carl James